Tutorial Gateway

 MySQL NULLIF Operator

-The MySQL NULLIF operator is a control flow function, which accepts two arguments.
-If argument 1 is equal to argument 2, then NULL returned.
+The MySQL NULLIF operator is a control flow function that accepts two arguments.
+If argument 1 is equal to argument 2, then NULL is returned.
 Otherwise, argument 1 returned.
-The syntax behind this MySQL NULLIF is as follows:
+The syntax behind this NULLIF is as follows:

 SELECT NULLIF(exp1, exp2)